spencerrojahn/K-Means-Clustering/README.md

 # K-Means-Clustering
-K-Means clustering algorithms implemented in Python
+K-Means clustering algorithm implemented in Python

 * You can run the program with the following command:
     * *python3 kmeans.py \[--file image_file\] \[--k k-value\] \[--max_iters max-iterations\]*, where \[\] indicates optional fields